mousaormoses/LetterOfOffer/README.md

 # Letter Of Offer Generator

 ## Overview
 This application is designed to streamline the process of creating a Letter Of Offer.
 Its primary goal is to reduce repetitive tasks, minimize potential errors, and improve the efficiency of HR procedures.
-Developed by Moses and ChatGPT, the application is specifically created for Natural Resources Canada.

 ## Features
 Paragraph Tab: Allows the creation of reusable paragraphs and the inclusion of keys as placeholders.